 In his research, Brett is particularly drawn to picturesque tourism and the framework provided by visual and literary travel itineraries for movement through foreign landscapes.
 His Masters thesis: "The Nascent Picturesque: Visualizing Wilderness and Industry in the New World" was based on a close reading of Thomas Pownall's Topographical Description, a document that describes the inland edge of British North America in the mid-eighteenth century.
 Brett was particularly interested in the sites that Pownall encountered and sketched and their contribution to the character of -- an emergent -- American civilization; especially the native industrial pursuits that bound settlers to the land, forming a social contract between industry, nature and society.
 The preconceived vision that Pownall had of what he expected to find in the Colonies -- distilled from earlier political writings -- created an interesting binary between the construct of vision and the projection of Pownall’s view onto the unfamiliar landscape.

-John Davis is a second year PhD student who studies the North American built environment and landscape, particularly the effects of technology and engineering systems on landscapes and ecological regions.
-His past research has included the origins and practices of the United States Geological Survey, the design and installation of the first electricity delivery system in the Rocky Mountains, the deepwater port infrastructure of Los Angeles, and the effects of the militarization of North America during the Cold War.
+John Davis is a third year PhD student who studies the North American built environment and landscape, particularly the effects of technology and engineering systems on landscapes and ecological regions.
+His past research has included early modern surveying and cartography, the design and installation of the first electricity delivery system in the Rocky Mountains, the deepwater port infrastructure of Los Angeles, and the effects of the militarization of North America during the Cold War.

 His current research includes historical coastal reclamation practices, nature and aesthetics in the American colonial and early Republic eras, law, land-use and urbanization, and more generally, the relationship between design, construction, and environment in modern North America.
+He is currently working on an article about dismantling infrastructure in the Hudson Valley in the 19th century, and a documentary film about marshlands in Massachusetts.
 He was born in New York City and holds a BS from the University of Virginia and a Master in Architecture with Distinction from Harvard University.

 Aliki Economides is a Ph.D. candidate whose research interests center on issues of representation, theories and practices of ornament, scientific epistemology and design pedagogy from the nineteenth to twenty-first centuries in Europe and North America.
-Her dissertation, “Translations between subject and object: Ernest Cormier ‘Architecte et Ingénieur-Constructeur’ and the problem of representation” probes the issue of architectural representation on multiple registers while making a contribution to the historiography of Canadian architecture.
-[Committee: Antoine Picon (Primary Advisor), Eve Blau, Alina Payne, Martin Bressani].
+Dissertation: “Translations between subject and object: Ernest Cormier ‘Architecte et Ingénieur-Constructeur’ and the problem of representation.”
+Committee: Antoine Picon (Primary Advisor), Eve Blau, Alina Payne, Martin Bressani.

-Currently a Canada Program Research Fellow at Harvard’s Weatherhead Center for International Affairs, Aliki’s upcoming scholarly activities include the co-organization (with Jean-Pierre Chupin) of the conference IDEA@UdeM “Ornament, Algorithms and Analogies: between cognitive and technological operations in architecture” which takes place at the Université de Montreal in May 2013.
-Recently she presented papers at the “House and Home from a Theoretical Perspective” conference in Istanbul and at the “Beyond the Culture of Nature: Rethinking Canadian and Environmental Studies” conference in Vancouver.
+With Jean-Pierre Chupin, Aliki co-organized the IDEA@UdeM 2013 conference “Ornament, Algorithms and Analogies: between cognitive and technological operations in architecture” and is the co-editor of the ensuing publication.
+In the past year she has presented papers at the “House and Home from a Theoretical Perspective” conference in Istanbul and at the “Beyond the Culture of Nature: Rethinking Canadian and Environmental Studies” conference in Vancouver.
 Her English translation of Jean-Pierre Chupin’s book Analogie et théorie en architecture is forthcoming.